 Things to Remember

-- Each night Building Services will secure buildings and set alarms
+Each night Building Services secures buildings and sets alarms

 – If the keypad in your building is not working properly, email Building Services | email@example.com